AI

 Why?
 Because centralized teams lose touch with business needs.
 Fully embedded teams reinvent the wheel fifty times and create ungovernable chaos.
 The hub and spoke model balances both.

 Your pilot moved fast by skipping governance.
 The enterprise can’t.
-Gartner’s research points out that data quality and governance rank among the top challenges, with 34% of organizations identifying these as critical barriers.
+Gartner warns that over 50% of enterprise AI initiatives will fail to reach production through 2027 because foundational architecture - including data governance - is missing.
 You need model versioning, bias testing, security reviews, compliance documentation, and audit trails.

 This feels like bureaucracy when you’re used to pilot speed.
 But here’s the thing - one model making biased decisions in production can cost more than your entire AI budget.